jsommers/someta/README.md

 Running
 -------

-**describe the command-line options**
+**FIXME**: describe the command-line options; discuss differences with Python version

-discuss differences with Python version
+Note: below needs updating for Go rewrite; this is a copy of material from the older Python version of the code.

 ``metameasurement.py`` Python program.
 There are several